 After the critical phase of the accident has passed, there are two important phone calls you’ll need to make:

 - Insurance company – Call your insurance company to report the accident.
 You will also want to open a Personal Injury Protection (PIP) claim so that your medical bills will be paid without any delay.
 Also, call the at-fault driver's insurer.
-You can provide basic information, but avoid saying anything that places blame on yourself.
+You can provide basic information but avoid saying anything that places blame on yourself.
 In fact, if and when an insurance representative asks for a recorded interview with you, it’s perfectly acceptable to reschedule the call until after you’ve spoken with an attorney.

 - A local car accident attorney – if your accident was resulted in significant damages or serious injuries, call an accident attorney to review your case.
 A lawyer will be able to explain your rights and responsibilities, tell you the next steps you need to take, and make sure you don’t make mistakes that could thwart any claims you file.

 During the aftermath of your accident, begin an accident file in which you collect all pertinent accident and injury information.
 This could be handy for financial and legal purposes down the road.